tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MariaDB/操作指南/备份与回档/通过备份文件恢复实例_intl_en.md

 After starting the database, you may need to connect to the database with the original account and password to view data.

 ## Restoring Databases from Backup Files (Encrypted)
-TDE is only supported for Percona 5.7 in Hong Kong region, but it will be available to more kernel versions in the future.
+TDE is only supported for Percona 5.7 in Hong Kong region and MySQL 8.0.24 , but it will be available to more kernel versions in the future.
 You can access **Data Security** > **Data Encryption** on the instance management page in the [TencentDB for MariaDB console] (https://console.cloud.tencent.com/mariadb)

 After data encryption is enabled, the database instances can’t be restored from a backup file.
 It is recommended to restore them as instructed in [Rolling back Databases] (https://intl.cloud.tencent.com/document/product/237/8719).
 >?To use the data encryption feature, [submit a ticket] (https://console.cloud.tencent.com/workorder/category) to apply for it.